-Here's How Two Schools Have Made Free College Work — For Decades
+Here's How 2 Schools Have Made Free College Work — For Decades

 Administrators at both Berea and Alice Lloyd praise the work program for building character, instilling values and helping young adults develop a professional mindset.

-On the downside, students often work just two or three hour shifts.
+On the downside, students often work just two- or three-hour shifts.
 And every year, when seniors graduate, a quarter of the workforce must be replaced and trained all over again.

-"It's not one of those items you would implement to offset some financial difficulties," says Berea's Jeff Amburgey.
+"It's not one of those items you would implement to offset some financial difficulties," says Berea's Amburgey.

-And while work college labor programs receive some federal funds, he says, "It is a lot of work to do this.
+And while college labor programs receive some federal funds, he says, "It is a lot of work to do this.
 It costs money to [run] the labor program."

 Some colleges have tried to adopt the work-college approach only to give up because implementing the labor program was too expensive.

-Instead, the authors suggest larger schools could try a hybrid of the work college model.
-"Although transforming entire existing colleges into this model may be unrealistic and improbable, interest is growing and it may be possible to create similar, small programs on campuses to offer as an option alongside other forms of financial aid."
+Instead, the authors suggest that larger schools could try a hybrid of the work-college model.
+"Although transforming entire existing colleges into this model may be unrealistic and improbable, interest is growing and it may be possible to create similar small programs on campuses to offer as an option alongside other forms of financial aid."

-Takeaway number three: The work-college model can help control cost.
+Takeaway No. 3: The work-college model can help control costs.
 But it can also be expensive.
-Be weary.
+Be wary.